Wilderness Little Kulala | Sossusvlei

 One stylish family unit consisting of two bedrooms, each with two three quarter beds per bedroom, and own en-suite facilities.
 Separate entrances lead to each bedroom; while a shared, yet spacious outdoor deck offers shaded seating from which to relax, and take in the spectacular views of the surrounding desert with a sundowner in hand.

 Electrical Outlets, En-Suite, Fan, Hair Dryer, Internet Access (Complimentary), Laundry Service (Complimentary), Lounge Area, Mini Bar, Safe, Tea / Coffee, Verandah

-Nature drives showcase the magnitude of the landscape and offer the best possibilities of seeing desert-adapted wildlife.
+Nature drives showcase the magnitude of this wondrous lunar-like landscape and offer the best possibilities of seeing unique desert-adapted wildlife.
 Morning or afternoon drives are available, as well as full-day excursions.
 Attractions include true desert oases found in the Hoanib floodplains; as well as habitats being home to desert-adapted elephants, gemsbok, giraffe, and springbok.